 Medium Protection: For pets that spend time in the yard but without exposure to tall grass, deep woods, or areas like dog parks which could easily be infested, Spot On Topical Herbal Repellent offers the right level of protection.
 Each dose lasts one month.

-High Protection: For pets regularly exposed to potentially high tick and flea infested environments, the Herbal Repellent Collar and the Spot On Topical Herbal Repellent provide good protection against pests.
+High Protection: For pets that would be regularly exposed to potentially high tick and flea infested environments, the Herbal Repellent Collar and the Spot On Topical Herbal Repellent provide good protection against pests.

-Temporary Protection: Flea & Tick Defense Spray will provide good pest repellent protection; however, it will need to be reapplied every 2 to 3 days or as needed.
+Temporary Protection: Flea & Tick Defense Spray will provide pest repellent protection; however, it will need to be reapplied every 2 to 3 days or as needed.
 It must also be reapplied if your pet gets wet.
 However, it is great choice for, say, a walk through the woods where there are a lot of pests, on a day hike, or a weekend camping trip.

 And, of course, I also recommend keeping the Tick Stick on hand in case your beloved pet does pick up a one of these pests.
 Then you can remove it without harm to your best friend.

 Remember: The higher the level of pest protection you use, the less likely your pet is to come home with pests!

 Get These Incredible Pest Prevention Solutions Today!

-Before you let your pets outside during insect season, make sure they are prepared with pest repellent products that really work!
+Before you let your pets outside during insect season, make sure they are prepared with pest repellent products!

 I highly recommend the Herbal Repellent Collar, Spot On Topical Herbal Repellent, and Flea & Tick Defense to help shoo away pests, along with the Tick Stick for any ticks pets may accidentally pick up.

 Remember that all the products can be used separately, but will work best when used together.

 So, order yours today and don't forget about my lifetime guarantee (see below)!

 Please review the frequently asked questions prior to use.
+Some pets are sensitive to essential oils.
 If your pet is sensitive to essential oils or has a medical condition, consult your veterinarian prior to use/application.